LouisEastt/Slave2/Week 9/Readme.md

 * Evaluate suitable exploration of research/development (Publication)
 * Explore alternative translations of craft forms?
 * Web app potential.. is this something I should keep developing?
+* Continuing to test 3D development?
+(Visualising forms infront of photographs)